akhoury6/rbcli/README.md

 * __Config File Generation__: Easily piece together a default configuration even with declarations in different parts of the code.
 Then the user can generate their own configuration, and it gets stored in whatever location you'd like.

+* __Multiple Hooks and Entry Points__: Define commands, pre-execution hooks, post-execution hooks, and first_run hooks to quickly and easily customize the flow of your application code.

 * __Logging__: Keep track of all instances of your tool through logging.
 Logs can go to STDOUT, STDERR, or a given file, making them compatible with log aggregators such as Splunk, Logstash, and many others.

 * __Local State Storage__: Easily manage a set of data that persists between runs.
 You get access to a hash that is automatically kept in-sync with a file on disk.